smitpi/PSGalleryReport/README.md

 ### [Top Authors](psgallery-authors.md)

 This is a report of the top 25 module contributors to the PowerShell Gallery.
 The list *excludes* major vendors such as Microsoft and VMware.
+The exclusion criteria is admittedly arbitrary and subjective.
 The goal is to highlight individual contributions to the PowerShell Gallery.

 ### [Tag List](taglist.txt)